adobe/aepsdk-edgemedia-ios/Documentation/migration-guide.md

 ```
 ------

-### Downloaded Content Tracking
+### Downloaded content tracking

-AEPMedia supports offline tracking for downloaded videos using the tracker configuration.
+AEPMedia supports offline tracking for downloaded videos by setting the `MediaConstants.TrackerConfig.DOWNLOADED_CONTENT` key in the tracker configuration and calling `createTrackerWithConfig` API.

 AEPEdgemedia currently does not support this workflow.